mmuratarat/mmuratarat.github.io/_pages/faq.md

 8. [How to delete rows in a table?](#how-to-update-rows-in-a-table)
 9. [How to create a new database table?](#how-to-delete-rows-in-a-table)
 10. [How to drop a table?](#how-to-create-a-new-database-table)
+11. What is the difference between BETWEEN and IN operators in SQL?
+12. What is the difference between primary key and unique constraints?

 [Miscellaneous](#miscellaneous)